IsabelFunke/IsabelFunke.github.io/index.md

 {% include_relative _includes/publications.md %}

-### Surgical Workflow Analysis (temporal video segmentation into phases or gestures)
+### Surgical Workflow Analysis (temporal video segmentation)

+To recognize fine-grained gestures/actions and high-level phases in surgical videos, I investigated deep learning-based approaches focusing on
+- modeling global temporal information by integrating attention mechanism, and
+- improving the modeling of local visual information by training in a self-supervised manner, training with extended temporal context, or moving from frame-wise analysis (image models) to clip-wise analysis (video models).

+I also pointed out differences in evaluation protocols and how they may hinder the fair comparison of methods for surgical phase recognition.

 #### Publications